History of the Venezuelan oil industry: 1908–1940

-From 1914 to 1917, several more oil fields were discovered across the country including the emblematic Bolivar Coastal Field; however World War I slowed significant the development of the industry.
+From 1914 to 1917, several more oil fields were discovered across the country, including the emblematic Bolivar Coastal Field; however World War I (1914-1918) slowed the development of the industry significantly.
 Due to the difficulty in purchasing and transporting the necessary tools and machinery, some oil companies were forced to forego drilling until after the war.
 By the end of 1917, the first refining operations began at the San Lorenzo refinery to process the Mene Grande field production, and the first significant exports of Venezuelan oil by Caribbean Petroleum left from the San Lorenzo terminal.
 By the end of 1918, petroleum appeared for the first time on the Venezuelan export statistics at 21,194 metric tons.

 It was the blowout of the Barroso No. 2 well in Cabimas in 1922 that marked the beginning of Venezuela's modern history as a major producer.
 This discovery captured the attention of the nation and the world.
-Soon dozens of foreign companies acquired vast tracts of territory in the hope of striking it rich, and by 1928 Venezuela became the world's leading oil exporter.
-Oil ended Venezuela's relative anonymity in the eyes of world powers, making it a linchpin of an ever-expanding international oil industry and a new consideration in global policymaking.
+Soon dozens of foreign companies acquired vast tracts of territory in the hope of striking it rich, and by 1928 Venezuela had become the world's leading oil-exporter.
+Oil ended Venezuela's relative anonymity in the eyes of world powers, making it a linchpin of an ever-expanding international oil-industry and a new consideration in global policymaking.

 Cabimas still plays an important role in production from the nation's largest oil fields, which are located around and beneath Lake Maracaibo.
 Other fields are increasing in importance, mainly in eastern Venezuela, where the Oficina Formation was discovered in 1937.
-About twenty years after the completion of the first oil-producing well Venezuela had become the largest oil exporter in the world and, after the United States, the second largest oil producer.
+About twenty years after the completion of the first oil-producing well Venezuela had become the largest oil exporter in the world and, after the United States, the second-largest oil-producer.
 Exports of oil boomed between 1920 and 1935.
-By the end of the 1930s, Venezuela had become the third-leading oil producer in the world, behind the United States and the Soviet Union, as well as the leading exporter.
+By the end of the 1930s, Venezuela had become the third-leading oil-producer in the world, behind the United States and the Soviet Union, as well as the leading exporter.

-First Dutch Disease
+Growth of the oil industry

 By 1929, the dramatic development of the Venezuela oil industry had begun to dominate all other economic sectors in the country, however, agricultural production began to decrease dramatically.

-Agriculture accounted for about one-third of economic production in the 1920s, but by the 1950s this fraction dramatically reduced to one-tenth.
-This sudden increase of oil production restricted Venezuela's overall ability to create and maintain other industries.
-The government had ignored serious social problems, including education, health, infrastructure, agriculture, and domestic industries, causing Venezuela to fall well behind other industrialized countries.

-"Dutch disease" is a term used in economics to describe the situation in a nation's economy when the development of one sector of the economy that is particular prosperous leads to the underdevelopment of other important sectors of the economy.
+In the 1930s Germany, re-arming and industrialising under Hitler, depended on Venezuela for almost 50% of its petroleum imports, but this trade plumetted in 1939 following the imposition of the Allied blockade of Germany.